CyVerse-learning-materials/learning-materials-home/docs/ds/webdav/cli.md

 You can access the Data Store via command-line tools using WebDAV, which is especially useful for integrating data into analysis pipelines or scripts.
 This guide covers using `curl`, a widely used command-line tool, for efficient WebDAV access and data management.

-## :material-web: WebDAV Access Information
+## :material-account-circle-outline: WebDAV Access Information

 Use the following credentials to connect to the Data Store: